Jacknet/tux4starters/README.md

 ## Usage:
 To start Tux For Starters, make sure your current working directory is the root of this repository.

-By default, the server will start the in port `5000` unless overriden.
+By default, the server will start in port `5000` unless overriden.

-Please make sure to provide your HTTPS private key (`privkey.pem`) and certificate file (`cert.pem`) in your copy of the repository.
+Make sure to provide an HTTPS private key (`privkey.pem`) and certificate file (`cert.pem`) in your copy of the repository.

+If you are unable to use HTTPS, either due to the lack of key files or HTTPS is blocked, you can edit the backend script and comment out the HTTPS constants, HTTPS key variables, and the HTTPS create server call.
+Uncomment the fallback `app` call.

+Reminder: Not using HTTPS may be considered unsafe, so it is strongly recommended that you generate a private key and certificate file using a utility like [Certbot](https://certbot.eff.org/) and use HTTPS service.

 Create a `.env` file containing a database endpoint running MariaDB.
 A `PORT` parameter may also be provided to override the default service port.
 ```